massyfigini/HashnodeBlog/ckwqmpuyf011e3is10l9obot6.md

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1638462677347/iCUirEFoY.png)

 Choose ok.
 Now we can publish the pipeline and trigger it.
-The email will be sended at the end of the pipeline steps!
+The email will be sended at the end of the pipeline steps.